-MASTERS IN ARCHITECTURE-1ST SEMESTER - 2013 LANDSCAPE ARCHITECTURE
+MASTERS IN ARCHITECTURE-1ST SEMESTER - 2013 LANDSCAPE ARCHITECTURE MACH 104

-MACH 104
+University Exam Marks 50

+Sessional Marks - 50

+Duration of Exam - 03 hrs.

-University Exam Marks50Sessional Marks-Duration of Exam-No. of contact hrs.-4 per week
+No. of contact hrs. - 4 per week

 To familiarize and impart students with the advance knowledge of Landscape as a Specialized Subject considering Environmental and Architectural Implications.